Aus-gez/CNC3D-Commander-on-linux/README.md

 >
 > This software is written in Microsoft .NET framework and is designed for use on Windows PCs and laptops.

-So I figured out what was required to get the software working in Wine on Linux, and thought I'd document it to save future-me some time, and possibly others.
+I figured out what was required to get the software working in Wine on Linux, and thought I'd document it to save future-me some time, and possibly others.

 ## What platforms has this been tested on?
 A short list, to be sure.